-Summer 2020 will mark the ninth year of Camp RHINO, working to rebuild New Orleans.
+Summer 2020 marks the ninth year of Camp RHINO, working to rebuild New Orleans.
 This article was originally published on July 24, 2012.

 It’s not your usual summer camp.